 If you need a mouthguard, you have a few alternatives available.
 One option is to buy a stock or boil-and-bite guard from a sporting goods store or drugstore.
 Because stock mouthguards are pre-formed, they are less expensive than other options.
 However, their size options are often limited, which can lead to an uncomfortable fit.
 Boil-and-bite mouthguards are similar to stock guards, although you can customize the fit slightly by boiling it before wearing it for the first time.

 In most situations, however, completely custom mouthguards are the most comfortable and effective option.
-Dr. McIntyre, Whiting, and Rockey design every guard based on precise dental impressions to ensure that they fit securely and stay in place.
+Dr. McIntyre, Whiting, Rockey, and Ash design every guard based on precise dental impressions to ensure that they fit securely and stay in place.
 While custom mouthguards are consequently more expensive than store-bought versions, your insurance company may cover a portion of the cost.

 How Can a Mouthguard Help?